Hadi Heidari

 Hadi Heidari is a press cartoonist in Tehran, Iran, whose work has appeared in reformist newspapers including Shargh, Norooz and Neshat.

-He is 39, and has a degree in painting from Tehran’s Arts and Architecture University.
+He is 39, and has a degree in painting from Tehran's Arts and Architecture University.
 Heidari was imprisoned in 2015 for a cartoon that offended members of the government.

-Arrest and imprisonment
+Arrests and imprisonments

+In 2009 Heidari was jailed for several weeks during a crackdown following the disputed re-election of President Mahmud Ahmadinejad In addition to imprisonment in 2009, he had been arrested in 2010 and 2012.